How to measure dust in the workplace

 This post looks at the top methods used for measuring dust particles.

-Today I’m discussing the top methods used for measuring dust particles: how do they work, the environments they’re commonly used in and the top brands available through Levitt-Safety.
+We identify how the instruments work, the environments they’re commonly used in and the top brands available through Levitt-Safety.

 1. Air Sampling Pumps

-How do Air Sampling Pumps work?
+How do air sampling pumps work?

-Industries that use Air Sampling Pumps:
+Industries that use air sampling pumps:

 - Industrial hygiene

-What are the top Air Sampling Pump brands?
+What are the top air sampling pump brands?

 The GilAir Plus has Bluetooth connectivity which allows pump status to be monitored with a mobile device, automatic restart on fault condition, data logging and automatic calibration.

-The Gilair Plus is further supported by the Power Series of pumps like the 800i, 5000, 10i and 12 that offer the highest back pressure capability on the market for tough sampling environments.
+You can pair the GilAir Plus with the Power™ series of pumps like the 800i, 5000, 10i and 12.
+These pumps offer the highest back pressure capability on the market for tough sampling environments.

 2. Optical Particle Counter (OPC)

 These instruments are currently available as portable, wearable and fixed devices that provide valuable features for those looking for real-time data related to dust in the workplace.

-Industries that use Optical Particle Counters:
+Industries that use optical particle counters: